 Tonic wine was aand is very strong at addictive wine specially popular among the criminals and hooligans.
 It is marketed by the name of ‘Buckfast wine’.

 MGA’s wife, (Nusrat Jehan) started taking tonic wine immediately after Mirza Mubarak Ahmad was born in 1899.
 This is the famous case of MGA ordering tonic wine from Plommers shop in Lahore.
 In that same era, Mirza Mubarak Ahmad was also given port wine, since he was sick.
 MGA also kept Saturnes wine.
 MGA and Noorudin would take wine and opium as needed, it was not a big deal. they gave it out like candy.
 Mirza Ghulam Ahmad used poison, opium and wine in his medicines too.
 This was all very normal for life at Qadian.
 Opium was another drug in heavy circulation at Qadian, and MGA never admitted to its usage, nor did MGA ever admit to having wine in his house.
+There is another entry from Seeratul Mahdi wherein MGA was giving out alcohol also.

 Mirza was a fraud who made religion and the ignorance of the people a tool to churn money.
 He was sexually impotent and used this wine to help his sexual performance.
 He in association with Hakim Nooruddin had also developed a concoction known as ‘Zadjam e Ishq‘ which had 50% opium weight by weight in it apart from Silajit and burnt pearls.